ZhgChg.Li

 By the way…

-Assuming that RootViewController is HomeViewController
+Assuming today RootViewController is HomeViewController

-In a card-style presentation (UIModalPresentationAutomatic):
+In card-style presentation (UIModalPresentationAutomatic):

 When HomeViewController Presents DetailViewController

-When DetailViewController Dismisses
+When DetailViewController is Dismiss

 UITabBarController/UIViewController/UINavigationController